Jeff-Russ/ror-guides/rails-database.md

 	  <%= submit_tag "Create Teacher"  %>
 	<% end %>

-Lastly we has `form_for` which allows us to referece the object variable in a block.
+Lastly we has `form_for` which allows us to reference the object variable in a block.

 	<%= form_for(:teacher, url: {action: 'create'}) do |f| %>